Fania/pata.physics.wtf/README.md

 # TODO: Add to Solutions Log

+# INSTALLING FROM SCRATCH
-- how to install nltk Data
+- install python 2.7.X
-- what to install when installing from scratch
+- install pip and virtualenv
-- remove facebook and tweet buttons
+- create venv and activate it
+- install requirements